 Yes, and organic food is important, and more than a “nice-to-have” marketing feature.

-Second, it’s safer: the more organic food is grown and eaten, the less toxins we directly ingest, like glyphosate and Roundup (banned in many other countries, but not the US).
+Second, it’s safer: the more organic food is grown and eaten, the fewer toxins we directly ingest, like glyphosate and Roundup (banned in many other countries, but not the US).
+Recent studies show up to 25% lower incidence of cancers for frequent organic produce eaters, and rapid reductions in pesticide levels in our bodies after less than a week of eating only organic food.

 Third, it’s more just: food is never only about us consumers, but always involves many other participants:

-- Wildlife: the alarming world-wide drop of insect and bird populations is likely tied to decades of pesticides usage.
+- Wildlife: the alarming worldwide drop in insect and bird populations is likely tied to decades of pesticide usage.

-- Ecosystems: while organic marketers typically highlight greater safety and nutrition of organic food, the important longer-term ecological benefit is healthier soil — the most important of all non-renewable natural resources.
+- Ecosystems: while organic marketers typically highlight greater safety and nutrition of organic food, the important longer-term ecological benefit is healthier soil — the most important of all-natural resources.
 Here’s a highly-cited scientific paper comparing the two systems, see the Conclusions section for a summary:

 Environmental, Energetic, and Economic Comparisons of Organic and Conventional Farming Systems